More

 iOS Supervised vs Unsupervised: Benefits of Supervising iOS Devices

-iOS Supervised mode vs Unsupervised
+Supervised vs Unsupervised iOS

-iOS supervision gives companies control over company-owned devices, which is a prerequisite to managing them further.
 Without supervision, functionalities like Factory Reset, Airdrop Sharing, iBooks, Find my iPhone, and iMessage cannot be managed within an Apple device.
-Other important settings like Bluetooth and GPS, for example, can be overridden by the end-user.
+For example, the end-user can override other necessary settings, like Bluetooth and GPS.

 Hence, opting for iOS supervision on company-owned Apple devices is vital.